ATTENDANCE AND PARTICIPATION

 PROJECT PROPOSAL + PRESENTATION

 By mid-semester you should choose a topic that you’d like to explore through your final project (this topic will also inform how we organize our student-led lessons in November; more below).
 You might choose to write a paper using secondary research, conduct a mini-ethnography, or create a research-based design project.
-I’ll ask you to share a proposal by 5pm on Friday, October 11, so I have sufficient time to read and respond before our in-class workshop on the 15th.
+I’ll ask you to share a proposal, via Google Drive (in editable form), by 5pm on Friday, October 11, so I have sufficient time to read and respond before our in-class workshop on the 15th.

 Your 1200- to 1500-word proposal should include the following: